magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

     This function takes an asset ID and retrieves the corresponding asset.
 It is helpful when you already know the asset ID and need to fetch its details.

 3. **Querying Assets by Criteria**
-    To search for assets based on multiple attributes (e.g., type, tag, or collection), use `GetAssetsByCriteria`.
+    To search for assets based on multiple attributes (such as type, tag, or collection), use `GetAssetsByCriteria`.
 This function provides flexibility by allowing additional arguments for filtering.

 There are other methods for querying Assets and Asset Collections, which are: